 Video shows Ohio State Highway Patrol troopers box in ATV when driver won’t stop

-AKRON, Ohio– The Ohio State Highway Patrol on Friday shared video which shows troopers stopping an ATV on an interstate in the Akron area.
+AKRON, Ohio-- The Ohio State Highway Patrol on Friday shared video which shows troopers stopping an ATV on an interstate in the Akron area.

 It happened Monday morning when troopers saw the ATV traveling on the berm westbound on I-76 near mile post 17.